metal-stack/docs/docs/src/cisos/cryptography.md

 TLS certificates used by metal-stack components - as outlined in the [architecture section](../concepts/architecture.md) - can be generated using either RSA 4096-bit or ECDSA 256-bit keys.
 We recommend RSA 4096.

+By default, in-cluster communication is not encrypted.
+If encryption is required within the cluster, it must be configured manually using a service mesh (e.g., Istio or Linkerd) or a similar mechanism.
+For outbound traffic, we recommend integrating cert-manager to handle certificate issuance and enable automated certificate rotation.

 ### VPN & Network Encryption

 metal-stack employs WireGuard-based VPN technology, orchestrated via Headscale.
 WireGuard leverages Elliptic Curve Cryptography (ECC) for key exchange and relies on the Noise Protocol Framework to establish secure and lightweight cryptographic handshakes.